There are more than 2,000 differentvarieties of Japanese Maples. They range from 12″ tall dwarfs to 30′ trees.

 Almost all varieties of Japanese Maples are grafted on Acer palmatum.
 The stump sprouts on the above photo below the graft are Acer palmatum.
 The sprouts above the graft are Acer palmatum ‘Dissectum’

-Red Leaf Japanese Maple (Acer japonicum ‘Fireglow’)
+Red Leaf Japanese Maple (Acer palmatum ‘Fireglow’)

 If Japanese Maples are grown in a lot of sun the branches can become burned which may kill that branch.